Higgs boson: Overview of Higgs boson and field properties

+Even though the knowledge of many of the Higgs boson properties has advanced significantly since its discovery, the Higgs boson's self-coupling remains unmeasured.
+The shape of the Higgs potential in the Standard Model includes both trilinear and quartic self-couplings, which are key to understanding the complete shape of the potential and the nature of the Higgs field and EWSB.
+Higgs boson pair production offers a direct experimental probe of the self-coupling λ at the electroweak scale.

 Significance

-Evidence of the Higgs field and its properties has been extremely significant for many reasons.
-The importance of the Higgs boson is largely that it is able to be examined using existing knowledge and experimental technology, as a way to confirm and study the entire Higgs field theory.
-Conversely, proof that the Higgs field and boson did not exist would have also been significant.
+Evidence for the Higgs field and its properties has been extremely significant for many reasons.
+The primary importance of the Higgs boson is that it completes the mechanism by which the heavy electroweak bosons acquire mass, and it is fortunate that the mass is such that it is able to be examined using existing experimental technology, as a way to confirm and study the entire Higgs field theory.
+Conversely, evidence that the Higgs field and boson did not exist within the expected mass range would have also been significant.

 Particle physics

 Validation of the Standard Model

-The Higgs boson validates the Standard Model through the mechanism of mass generation.
+The Higgs boson validates the Standard Model mechanism of mass generation for the weak bosons, and can provide masses to the fermions.
 As more precise measurements of its properties are made, more advanced extensions may be suggested or excluded.
-As experimental means to measure the field's behaviours and interactions are developed, this fundamental field may be better understood.
-If the Higgs field had not been discovered, the Standard Model would have needed to be modified or superseded.
+As experimental means to measure the Higgs field behaviour and interactions are developed, this fundamental field may be better understood.
+If the Higgs boson had not been discovered, the Standard Model would have needed to be modified or superseded.

-Related to this, a belief generally exists among physicists that there is likely to be "new" physics beyond the Standard Model, and the Standard Model will at some point be extended or superseded.
-The Higgs discovery, as well as the many measured collisions occurring at the LHC, provide physicists a sensitive tool to search their data for any evidence that the Standard Model seems to fail, and could provide considerable evidence guiding researchers into future theoretical developments.
+Related to this, it is a widely held belief among many physicists that there is likely to be "new" physics beyond the Standard Model, and the Standard Model will at some point be extended or superseded.
+The discovery of the Higgs boson, as well as the many measured collisions occurring at the LHC, provide physicists with a sensitive tool to search their data for any evidence of the failure of the Standard Model, and might provide considerable evidence to guide researchers into future theoretical developments.